Published On: Mar 04 2013 11:57:04 AM CSTUpdated On: Mar 06 2015 01:00:00 AM CST

 1912: The Oreo cookie is introduced by the National Biscuit Company, today known as Nabisco.

-1906: Actor and comedian Lou Costello (right), who would go on to form one-half of the famous comedy duo Abbott and Costello with Bud Abbott, is born Louis Francis Cristillo in Paterson, N.J.
+1906: Actor and comedian Lou Costello (right), who would go on to form one-half of the famous comedy duo Abbott and Costello with Bud Abbott, is born Louis Francis Cristillo in Paterson, New Jersey.
 He died of a heart attack at age 52 on March 3, 1959.

 1905: Musician, songwriter, and bandleader Bob Wills, considered by many as one of the founders of Western swing along with his band the Texas Playboys, is born James Robert Wills on a farm near Kosse, Texas.
 Some of Wills' biggest hits included "Cherokee Maiden," "Spanish Two Step," "Steel Guitar Rag," "San Antonio Rose" and "Faded Love."
 He died of pneumonia at age 70 on May 13, 1975.

-1900: Hall of Fame baseball pitcher Robert Moses "Lefty" Grove, who won 300 games in his 17-year major-league career with the Philadelphia Athletics and Boston Red Sox, is born in Lonaconing, Md.
+1900: Hall of Fame baseball pitcher Robert Moses "Lefty" Grove, who won 300 games in his 17-year major-league career with the Philadelphia Athletics and Boston Red Sox, is born in Lonaconing, Maryland.
 Grove led the American League in wins in four separate seasons, in strikeouts seven years in a row, and had the league's lowest earned run average a record nine times.
+He died at age 75 on May 22, 1975.

 1869: Russian chemist Dmitry Mendeleev makes a formal presentation to the Russian Chemical Society on his first version of the periodic table of the elements.
 In his final version of the periodic table, he left gaps, foretelling that they would be filled by elements not then known and predicting the properties of three of those elements.